 What is the intra-corporate transfer visa in Spain?

-The intra-corporate transfer visa is a residence visa for foreign workers (non-EU) that are being transferred to offer their services for a company or corporation established in Spain.
-This permit allows them to live and work legally in the country for a whole year (plus renewals).
+The intra-corporate transfer visa is a residence visa for foreign workers (non-EU) that are being relocated and transferred to work for the Spanish division of a multinational company.

-Mainly, this special type of residence permit regulated by the Spanish Entrepreneur Law is for individuals who will be doing their training in Spain, for managers who will be directing a team, or for workers who will be offering their services in the Spanish headquarters of the company or group.
+Mainly, this special type of residence permit regulated by the Spanish Entrepreneur Law 14/2013 is for individuals who will be doing training in Spain (while still earning their salaries), for managers who will be directing a team, or for workers who will be performing their tasks but now in the Spanish headquarters of the company or group.

-But the intra-corporate transfer visa is different.
-In this last case, we are talking about individuals who do already possess a job position in the same company they will be working, but now in Spain.
+But the intra-corporate transfer employment permit is different.
+In this last case, we are talking about individuals who do already possess a job position in the same company they will be working in, but now in Spain.
 They will just change the country from which they work.

-Take into account that transfers between companies part of the same group also apply here and is completely valid.
+Take into account that transfers between companies part of the same group also apply here and are completely valid.

 There are two different types of options for intra-corporate transferees, always for members of countries outside the European Union.
 Choosing one category or the other will depend on the type of worker the company is planning to transfer:

-Under this path companies can transfer managers for a certain period of time, specialists or trainee employees to embark their training in Spain.
-Provided that they notify it, workers who possess this residence authorization can also work and live in one or several other EU countries.
+That is, provided that they notify it to the UGE (the institution in charge), workers who possess this residence authorization can also work and live in one or several other EU countries.

-- 3 years in the case of managers.
-After the first one-year residence authorization, they can apply for a 2-year renewal if the initial conditions and requirements are still met.
+- 3 years in the case of managers and general workers.
+After the first two-year residence authorization, they can apply for a 1-year renewal if the initial conditions and requirements are still met.